jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

 Note your SOP expression must be minimal and utilize don't cares, if any.
 If it is not, and you brute-force the problem, you will lose points.

-Testing this problem is best done manually by attaching the relevant inputs to the *7-Segment Display* module from the Input/Output library of Logisim.
+Testing this problem is best done manually by attaching the relevant inputs to the *7-Segment Display* module from the Input/Output library of Logisim Evolution.
 Feel free to leave it inside your circuit if you want before submission; it won't affect the testing.

 6. 4-to-1 multiplexor [20]